ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 #### Assertions

-Lastly, every set of assertions can be extracted into its own function.
-Here are the functions to assert if a rule failed.
+Lastly, each set of assertions can be extracted into its own function.
+Here are the functions to assert whether a rule has failed:

 ```powershell
 function Assert-RuleFailedWithReason {